prabhuignoto/react-chrono-docs/docs/api/props.md

 ## activeItemIndex

-Selects the active timeline item on load.
+This property sets the default active timeline item that should be displayed when the component loads.

 ## allowDynamicUpdate

-Allows timeline items to be updated dynamically.
+This property allows timeline items to be updated dynamically.

 ## borderLessCards

-Removes the border & shadow from the timeline cards.
+By enabling this property, the border and shadow on the timeline cards can be removed.

 ## cardHeight

-Sets the minimum height of the timeline card.
+This property sets the minimum height of the timeline card.

 ## cardLess

-Disables timeline cards on both horizontal and vertical modes.
+This property disables the display of timeline cards in both horizontal and vertical modes.

 ## cardPositionHorizontal

-Positions the card in HORIZONTAL mode. can be either `TOP` or `BOTTOM`.
+This property positions the timeline card in horizontal mode.
+The value can be either TOP or BOTTOM.

 ## cardWidth

-Sets the maximum width of the timeline card.
+This property sets the maximum width of the timeline card.

 ## disableAutoScrollOnClick

-Disables the timeline from auto-scrolling when a timeline card is clicked.
+This property disables the timeline from auto-scrolling when a timeline card is clicked.

 ## disableClickOnCircle

-Disables click action on the circular points.
+This property disables click action on the circular points.

 ## disableNavOnKey

-Disables keyboard navigation.
+This property disables keyboard navigation.

 ## enableOutline

-Enables the outline menu on `VERTICAL` and `VERTICAL_ALTERNATING` mode.
+Enabling this property displays the outline menu on VERTICAL and VERTICAL_ALTERNATING modes.

 ## flipLayout

-Flips the layout (RTL).
+This property flips the layout to right-to-left (RTL).

 ## hideControls

-Hides the navigation controls.
+Enabling this property hides the navigation controls.

 ## itemWidth

-Width of the timeline section in `HORIZONTAL` mode.
+This property sets the width of the timeline section in HORIZONTAL mode.

 ## items

-Collection of Timeline Item Model.
+This property contains a collection of Timeline Item Models.

 ## lineWidth

-Prop to customize the width of the timeline track line.
+This property is used to customize the width of the timeline track line.

 ## mode

-Sets the mode of the component. can be HORIZONTAL, VERTICAL or VERTICAL_ALTERNATING.
+This property sets the mode of the timeline component.
+The value can be HORIZONTAL, VERTICAL, or VERTICAL_ALTERNATING.

 ## onItemSelected

-Callback invoked on a item selection. passes all of the data pertinent to the item.
+This property is a callback function invoked on item selection.
+It passes all of the data pertinent to the item.

 ## onScrollEnd

-Use the `onScrollEnd` to detect the end of the timeline.
+This property is used to detect the end of the timeline using the onScrollEnd callback function.

 ## scrollable

-Makes the timeline scrollable (applicable for `VERTICAL` & `VERTICAL_ALTERNATING`).
+This property makes the timeline scrollable in VERTICAL and VERTICAL_ALTERNATING modes.

 ## showAllCardsHorizontal

-In horizontal mode, only the active card is displayed.
-With this prop, you can display all the cards.
+Enabling this property in horizontal mode displays all the cards instead of only the active one.

 ## slideItemDuration

-Duration (in ms), the timeline card is active during a `slideshow`.
+This property sets the duration (in ms) for which the timeline card is active during a slideshow.

 ## slideShow

-Enables the slideshow control.
+Enabling this property displays the slideshow control.

 ## theme

-Prop to customize the colors.
+This property is used to customize the colors of the timeline component.

 ## timelineCircleDimension

-Dimensions of the circular points on the timeline.
+This property sets the dimensions of the circular points on the timeline.

 ## useReadMore

-Enables or disables the "read more" button.
-The "read more" button is only available if the text content on the card is taller than the card itself.
+Enabling this property displays the "read more" button, which is only available if the text content on the card is taller than the card itself.

 ## fontSizes

-property to customize the font sizes
+This property is used to customize the font sizes.

 ## buttonTexts

-Customize the alt text for all buttons.
+This property is used to customize the alt text for all buttons.